zbennis/spring-boot-angular-todo-app-with-kanban-dashboard/README.md

 # Backend

-To run de backend with Intellij you can start it directly from the runner.
+You can run the backend either with Intellij App runner or cd to backend directory and run one of the following commands -> ./gradlew run or ./gradlew bootRun.
-Or cd to backend and run one of the following commands -> ./gradlew run or ./gradlew bootRun Default (hardcoded) user is -> pseudo:test , pw:test.
+Default (hardcoded) user is -> (pseudo:test , pw:test )for both backend and frontend.

 ### TODOS
 1. Allow users to signUp